Freytech Inc

 When dividing fluids from each other, heating to certain temps boosts separation.
 When the temperature level of an oil and water emulsion is increased, the viscosity of oil is reduced.
 This reduced thickness permits the oil and water molecules to be far more quickly discharged.
 Home heating oil emulsions likewise boosts thickness between oil and water.

-A heating system treater is an instance of a vessel which makes use of the principle of temperature modification to aid in
+A heating system treater is an instance of a vessel which makes use of the principle of temperature modification to aid in separation.

 GRAVITY SEPARATION & RETENTION